nnn

 19) Turkey Brie Sandwiches

-This captures all of the festive potential without the chance of family aggravation.
-The cranberry has just the right amount of tartness and brie is always creamy.
-If you want to fully commit to the tea party aesthetic, use soft bread and cut off the crusts.
-I made these while still getting ready to host, and they still looked good.
+This captures all of the festive potential without the family aggravation.
+The cranberry has just the right amount of tartness, and the brie is always creamy.
+If you want to go all out for the tea party look, use some soft bread and remove the crusts.
+I made these when I was still getting ready to host, and they stayed presentable.

 20) Spinach Strawberry Salad

-While some people say that they “don’t really do salads,” this one is always the first to disappear.
-The fresh strawberries and tender spinach explain the surprise.
-The poppy seed dressing is the finishing touch to the classic combo.
-If you want to add extra crunch, toss in some toasted pecans or almonds.
-To keep the greens sprightly, be sure to dress the salad just before serving.
+Some may say they “don’t really do salads” but this one is always the first to go.
+The fresh strawberries and tender spinach are more than enough to explain the surprise.
+The retro combination is finished off by the poppy seed dressing.
+For even more crunch, toss in some toasted pecans or almonds.
+Be sure to dress the salad just before serving to keep the greens fresh.

 21) Prosciutto Wrapped Asparagus